timschmele/circular-interpolation/README.md

 Their usage and functionality should be sufficiently described in the subpatchches themselves.

+Alternatively, head to https://timothyschmele.com/code/circular-interpolator/ to read the article on this topic.

 Please report any bugs or comments, thank you!